There's another blog over on the

 Zombie Revolution by D.D.
 Charles for sale.

-my mind.
 I attended the Florida

 Writers Association conference this past weekend and had a wonderful